-Bumper stickers and window decals are one of the best ways for students, family, staff and alumni to show their school pride.
+Bumper stickers and window decals are two of the best ways for students, family, staff and alumni to show their school pride.
 Just look at vehicles around you as you’re driving (while still being safe of course), and you are bound to see bumper stickers, window decals or clings with a school’s name or mascot proudly displayed.
 With all the time spent behind the wheel, it’s no surprise that our vehicles also serve as a “mobile billboard” to actively endorse and advertise favorite schools, organizations, musicians, politicians, and charitable causes.
+That’s why we created this decal buying guide, to make it easier for you to create mobile billboards for your schools.

 From a business standpoint, decals are among our most popular items for their easy-to-mail size, and affordable price point.
 There are many options involved when selecting the perfect decal for your desired application.
 In this Decal Buying Guide, we’ll break down the three main decal buying considerations and highlight some popular products.